isomerpages/govtech-stp/pages/This is an unpublished page for FAQ.md

 </tr>
 </tbody>
 </table>

+<div id="upload"></div>

+<p style="color: #d30000; font-size:18px; margin-top: 30px; margin-bottom:20px; line-height:1.35;"><b>5d.
+I was logged out of the system mid-way through my application.
+Why has this happened, and can I continue with my earlier application?</b></p>

+<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">All application sessions will expire after 20 minutes of inactivity.
+As this is to prevent unauthorised access to your application information, you will not be able to continue with your earlier application.</p>

 <p style="text-align:center; font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">-----</p>
 <p style="text-align:center; font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Can’t find what you’re looking for?
 Return to the <a href="#top">Content Page</a> for other more relevant questions.</p>